Semantic Similarity Loss for Neural Source Code Summarization

 This section discusses the results of our human study.
 Figure~\ref{fig:aggregatesurvey} shows the number of responses from all users for each quality attribute.
 The way to read this figure is that out of 1624 total survey responses for each question (29 participants x 56 methods), e.g., 850 preferred { \texttt{use-seq}} overall versus 650 for CCE (52\% vs 40\%, with the balance undecided).
 The human raters had a stronger preference for { \texttt{use-seq}} than CCE in overall subjective judgment.

 One reason appears to be higher levels of accuracy for { \texttt{use-seq}}.
 The strongest difference is evident for Q1 about accuracy, where over 55\% of responses favored { \texttt{use-seq}} and 34\% favored CCE, with only around 11\% unable to decide.
 The accuracy responses seem associated with completeness, where { \texttt{use-seq}} also performs well.
-This result aligns with our experimental results in Section~\ref{sec:experimentresults}, where { \texttt{use-seq}} tends to find more words to explain what the components of the subroutine do, such as using the word ``control'' to modify ``fps'' in Example 1, Figure~\ref{tab:examples}.
+This result aligns with our experimental results in Section~\ref{sec:experimentresults}, where { \texttt{use-seq}} tends to find more words to explain what the components of the subroutine do, such as using the word ``control'' to modify ``fps'' in Example 1, Table~\ref{tab:examples}.